 The regions highlighted here are a very small sample of the wonderful variety you'll find on these scenic and historic roads across the commonwealth.
 Click the links for maps and more details.

 Scenic Route 39 carries you up steep mountains and along deep gorges.
-You'll come upon the Virginia Horse Center and Goshen Pass, then you can enter the George Washington National Forest and pretty soon, you've entered the town of Warm Springs.
+You'll come upon the Virginia Horse Center and Goshen Pass, then you can enter the George Washington National Forest and soon, you've entered the town of Warm Springs.

 As you continue on Route 39 toward the West Virginia state line, you'll pass the Hidden Valley and Blowing Springs recreation areas, with opportunities for camping, hiking and fishing.

 You can stop by Civil War sites within the Richmond National Battlefield Park, then drive by the historic plantations along Route 5.
-The byway ends in Colonial Williamsburg, where you can park your car and travel centuries back in time to the first days of our new democracy.
+The byway ends in Colonial Williamsburg, where you can park and travel centuries back in time to the first days of our new democracy.

 Virginia's Millennium Legacy Trails

 Virginia boasts many miles of trails for those who want an up-close experience with nature.

 Featured is the 57-mile-long New River Trail State Park, meandering through southwest Virginia.

 The park follows a former railroad right-of-way through two tunnels and across nearly 30 picturesque bridges and trestles which parallel the north-flowing historic New River for 39 miles.